There are times when you tend to be forgetful and leave bottles of vegetable oil in the kitchen drawer for so long until their expiry date.

 How to Store Vegetable Oil

 Vegetable oil has its expiry date, but to ensure that it stays fresh, there are certain conditions it should be stored in.
-You may keep a sealed or unsealed bottle of oil in your pantry, or in your refrigerator.
+You may keep a sealed or unsealed oil bottle in your pantry or in your refrigerator.
 It is important that the location is dry and cool and free of heat and moisture.

 Uses for Expired Vegetable Oil